-However, if you’re looking for a lower level of American elite status, having just $30,000 in annual credit card purchases on a card like the Citi AAdvantage Platinum would get you to Gold status starting next year, which is the lowest AA status tier.
+However, if you’re looking for a lower level of American elite status, spending $30,000 in annual credit card purchases on a card like the Citi AAdvantage Platinum would get you to Gold status, which is the lowest AA status tier.
 And since you have 14 months to earn the qualifying points for 2022, this amounts just to a little over $2,000 a month.

-Or, if you have a small business and you’re an American frequent flyer, it might make sense to switch to an American Airlines credit card in 2022 to help earn status with your business expenses, which could be much higher than personal expenses.
-In other words, starting next year, you don’t need to step on a plane to earn at least a basic level of American elite status.
+Or, if you have a small business and you’re an American frequent flyer, it might make sense to switch to an American Airlines credit card to help earn status with your business expenses, which could be much higher than personal expenses.
+In other words, as of Jan.
+1, you don’t need to step on a plane to earn at least a basic level of American elite status.